 The Jedi support a state.

 The Jedi forbid "revenge", by which of course they mean any action that punishes someone outside of immediate danger; they usually disapprove of killing a dangerous murderer or tyrant as long as he isn't in the act of attacking.
-This is ironic since they support a government, and all governments take revenge.
+This is ironic since they support a government, and all governments use punitive violence against peaceful acts.

 The Jedi have a chain of command; there's no basis for the legitimacy of such a thing in a religious order based on a static creed.